 The primary cause of wildfires is the contact of energized transmission and distribution wires with vegetation susceptible to fire.
-While existing rules and methods on vegetation management and clearance areas already exist, instead of blanketly increasing resources for tree-trimming and other forms of vegetation management, utilities in California and Colorado are proactively using drone-mounted LiDAR technology and corresponding AI software to conduct rigorous assessments of overhead electric systems.
+Although existing rules and methods on vegetation management and clearance areas already exist, instead of blanketly increasing resources for tree-trimming and other forms of vegetation management, utilities in California and Colorado are proactively using drone-mounted LiDAR technology and corresponding AI software to conduct rigorous assessments of overhead electric systems.

 The use of such technology allows novel ways of identifying at-risk infrastructure and the development of more cost-effective replacement strategies.

 Predictive technologies are readily available to identify growing risks and dramatically reduce the rate and consequence of incidents, yet the uptake by the utility industry as a whole has been sluggish.
-Because the basic framework for utility regulation has not evolved from its inception at the turn of the 20th century, state regulators bear some responsibility for the slow adoption of new technology.
+Because the basic framework for utility regulation has not evolved from its inception at the turn of the 20th Century, state regulators bear some responsibility for the slow adoption of new technology.

 The current conservative cost-of-service framework does not incentivize utilities to experiment or adopt innovative solutions.
 But increasingly innovation is necessary to provide the services and reliability that customers want and to ensure public safety.

 Some states are moving in the right direction by removing the disincentive for investing in innovation, such as considering the capitalization of cloud computing expenditures.

 The accelerating pace of new technology, in combination with the recent catastrophic failure of basic utility infrastructure around the country, requires policymakers and regulators to consider creating a more attractive environment for investment and innovation.